croner-i-web/progression-framework/frameworks/engineering/quality.md

         - "Writes detailed bug reports according to best practice.
 Communicates clearly to the engineers with little need for clarification"
         - "Independently uses tool assisted testing techniques to assist in determining a bug’s root cause"
         - "Drives releases from a test perspective.
 Understands the need for quality and weighs up bug impact vs feature impact to assist release decisions"
-        - "Participates in squad rituals"
+        - "Participates in team rituals"
         - "Understands the impact of work being done"
         - "Employs appropriate exploratory testing techniques"
         - "Proactive in asking questions to identify areas of risk"